-• Since January 2020, the Corona Virus pandemic has caused unfavorable effects on real estate in Kenya.
+- Since January 2020, the coronavirus pandemic has caused unfavorable effects on real estate in Kenya.
 Nonetheless, the impact of the economic disruption in real estate varies.
 Web traffic to real estate portals such as the VAAL Real Estate portal has significantly dropped.
 First, numerous ongoing projects have been halted and there has been a slow uptake of new developments.
-Developers are experiencing issues getting building materials that they need to finish their projects due to the china lockdown that was recently uplifted.
-Additionally, the county lockdown especially Mombasa means the supply of construction materials from the port to Nairobi is close to impossible.
+Developers are experiencing issues getting building materials that they need to finish their projects due to the China lockdown that was recently lifted.
+Additionally, the county lockdown especially in Mombasa means the supply of construction materials from the port to Nairobi is close to impossible.
 Only essential goods are allowed in and out of Nairobi as a result of the government directive to curb the spread of the virus.
 More so, most home buyers are skeptical about the market and have put their buying plans on hold.

-• In addition, some tenants have resulted in relocating to smaller houses or moving in with other family and friends in order to cut costs.
+- In addition, some tenants have resulted in relocating to smaller houses or moved in with other family and friends in order to cut costs.
 As a result, the number of vacant houses has increased.

-• 75% the commercial office spaces are vacant especially due to the government directive encouraging employees to work from home.
-Some companies no longer see the need for keeping their office spaces.
+- 75% of the commercial office spaces are vacant especially due to the government directive encouraging employees to work from home.
+Some companies no longer see the need to keep their office spaces.

-• The retail and hospitality section have been majorly affected.
+- The retail and hospitality sections have been majorly affected.
 The occupation percentage of the above has tremendously dropped and some retail entrepreneurs have resulted in online marketing and selling.

-• Over the last few years, real estate in Kenya has been lucrative to the diaspora market.
-However, due to the borders closure and flight cancellation, there has been a tremendous drop in the number of diaspora clients investing back home.
-More so, diaspora remittances have also dropped as coronavirus affects Kenyans working abroad according to the World Bank report https://shrts.net/a6iL0.
+- Over the last few years, real estate in Kenya has been lucrative to the diaspora market.
+However, due to the border closure and flight cancellations, there has been a tremendous drop in the number of diaspora clients investing back home.
+More so, diaspora remittances have also dropped as coronavirus affects Kenyans working abroad according to the World Bank report

 Outlook and market projection on real estate